nextdots/retargetly-android-lib/README.md

 ## Usage

-You must create a class that extends of application and in the oncreate adds the following line
+You must create a class that extends of application and in the oncreate add the following line

 ```Retargetly.init(this,uid,pid);```